kmb40/terraform-beginner-bootcamp-2023/docs/week-0.md

 2. Create file `/bin/generate_tfrc_credentials` [Ref](/bin/generate_tfrc_credentials).
 Be sure to set permissions with `chmod u+x`.
 3. Set environmental variables for "TERRAFORM_CLOUD_TOKEN" for the API token in Gitpod (if applicable) using `export` and `gp env`.
 4. Test success of script by running `./bin/generate_tfrc_credentials`.
 5. Verify the results by running `cat /home/gitpod/.terraform.d/credentials.tfrc.json` to view the file.
 6. Run `terraform init` to confirm there are no errors.
-7. Add `` to the existing `gitpod.yml`.
+7. Add `source ./bin/generate_tfrc_credentials` to the existing `gitpod.yml`.
+8. This task should be completed.